Home

 Of course, modern indoor gardening benefits from something the ancient Egyptians didn’t have, artificial lighting.

-There are several types of lamps available but most gardeners use fluorescent lights.
-You can buy an already assembled tabletop light garden that will grow a few plants that do not require intense light.
+If you do not have enough natural light, there are several types of lamps available but most gardeners use fluorescent lights.
+You can buy an already assembled tabletop garden light that will grow a few plants that do not require intense light.

 Or you can assemble a large étagère that allows you to grow many plants under various degrees of lighting.
 You can also use window valances that allow you to combine artificial light with natural light.